Mickey's Follies

+Mickey's Follies is a 1929 American animated short film directed by Ub Iwerks and Wilfred Jackson.
+It is the tenth film of the Mickey Mouse film series and the first film to be directed by Jackson.
+It was released on August 28, 1929 by Celebrity Productions.
+Columbia Pictures reissued the film after Walt Disney Productions switched distributors.

-This cartoon revolves around Mickey singing the song "Minnie's Yoo-Hoo", which was later used as the opening theme for all of the Mickey Mouse cartoons from The Jazz Fool (1929) until Mickey's Steam Roller (1934).
-Mickey's singing voice is provided by an anonymous studio employee; in these early days, Walt Disney was not yet the exclusive voice for Mickey.
+This cartoon revolves around Mickey singing the song "Minnie's Yoo-Hoo", which was later used as the opening theme for all of the Mickey Mouse cartoons from The Jazz Fool (1929) until Mickey's Mechanical Man (1933).
+Mickey's singing voice is provided by an anonymous studio employee, likely composer Carl Stalling, who performed as Mickey in prior shorts.